Asylum EAD Frequently Asked Questions

 What happens if I file my I-765 too early? +

-If you file Form I-765 before completing 150 days from your I-589 receipt date (adjusted for clock stoppages), USCIS will automatically deny your application.
+If you file Form I-765 before 150 asylum clock days have accrued, USCIS will automatically deny your application.
 You will not receive a refund of the filing fee.

-Always verify your exact 150-day eligibility date using the AsyClock calculator and your CSOL record before submitting.
+Always verify your 150-day eligibility date using your official asylum clock record before submitting.

 How much does it cost to file Form I-765 for asylum EAD? +